Easy Lentil Turkey Lettuce Wraps (Asian Style)

-These lentil turkey lettuce wraps with hoisin sauce are addictively delicious for a healthy meal or appetizer.
-They’re gluten free, low FODMAP, grain free, and easy to make.
-Get the recipe & learn all about lentils, plus why you should include ’em in your diet for good health!
+These Asian style lentil turkey lettuce wraps with hoisin sauce are addictively delicious for a healthy meal or appetizer.
+They’re gluten-free, low FODMAP, high-protein, and easy to make.
+Get the recipe & learn all about lentils, plus why you should include them in your diet for good health!

-Disclosure: Lentils.org paid for all my expenses to go on this tour, however I was not compensated to write this post.
+Disclosure: Lentils.org covered all my expenses for this tour; however, I was not compensated to write this post.
 I am grateful for the opportunity to learn more about lentils, one of my all-time favorite healthy “superfoods”, so I can share this information with you.

-This Lentil, Kale, & Dill Salad, prepared by Chef Dale MacKay of Top Chef Canada fame, was my second favorite lentil dish I ate on the tour.
-It was so fresh & flavorful~I can’t wait to recreate it at home!
+This Lentil, Kale, & Dill Salad, prepared by Chef Dale MacKay of Top Chef Canada fame, was the second-favorite lentil dish I ate on the tour.
+So fresh & flavorful!

-Now let’s make some lentil turkey lettuce wraps!
+🥬 How to make lentil turkey lettuce wraps!

 Ingredients